django-bridge/django-bridge/README.md

 ## Key Features

- - Build React applications using Django's URL routing, views, and forms
- - Build Django applications with fast, reactive user interfaces
+ - Quickly build React applications with all the app logic in Django views, no APIs required!
+ - Deeply integrated with Django.
+Supports Django forms, messages, and authentication
  - Open URLs in overlays to build modal interfaces
+ - Use whatever UI component library/css framework you like
  - Supports Storybook and Vite hot module reloading

 ## Demo project